JesusAOchoa/Azure-intro/README.md

 <img src="https://i.imgur.com/4IKJFik.png" height="80%" width="80%" alt="Windows 10 VM"/>
 </p>

-Congratulations!
-You have created your first virtual machine within Azure.
-If you want to save your free $200 credits, make sure you delete ALL resource groups because most of Azure services are pay as you go (unless otherwise stated).
+Congratulations on creating your first virtual machine in Azure!
+To preserve your free $200 credits, remember to delete ALL resource groups since most Azure services follow a pay-as-you-go model.
 Thank you!

-**REMEMBER TO DELETE YOUR RESOURCES ONCE YOU ARE DONE WITH THE LAB!**
+**DELETE ALL RESOURCES AS TO NOT EAT UP YOUR CREDIT**